aandrewchen/Creator-Verse/README.md

    - Email #2: test2@gmail.com
    - Password #2: aggieworkstakehome2
-5. You should now see 5 of my favorite content creators!
+5. You should now see a couple of my favorite content creators!
 Feel free to play around with the different features available or sign out and create your own account to share your favorite content creators!